In some of my last blogs, I wrote about how you can install Virtual machines on different hypervisors such as KVM, VMware, VirtualBox, etc.

 - Centos on VMware workstation/Fusion.

-Lets imaging you are using a windows machine as the VM and you wanted to connect to VPN.
+Lets imaging you are using a windows machine as the VM, and your host machine as Ubuntu and you wanted to connect to VPN.

-First you should be connected to the internet.
-To connect VM to the internet the easiest way out is to use NAT interface.
+First, your windows VM should be connected to the internet.
+To connect VM to the internet, the easiest way out is to use the NAT interface.

 NAT will help you connect your VM private network to the public internet.